naokikob/neugus/README.md

 run
 ```
 cd <directory where the input oracle file is located>
-mkdir tmp (* the tmp directory has not been created *)
+mkdir tmp (* if the tmp directory has not been created *)
 oracle.sh <oraclefile>
 ```

 ### Example:
 cd data/oracleinputs
-oracle.sh abs
+../../oracle.sh abs